SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What are the important things to be kept in mind in Sugar Cane Cultivation
 - Which are the serious diseases of sugarcane prevalent in regions of Tamilnadu
 - What are the key aspects related to sustainable sugarcane farming
-- What is dual row planting method of sugarcane?
-What is its advantage
 - Why is not shoot borer controlled even after the application of lindane or chlorpyriphos
 - How do Top shoot borer enter and affect the crop
 - What are the seasons best suited for planting sugarcane
 - What are the varieties that serve best for drought conditions
-- How to identify disease infection in seed canes
-- How much rainfall is required for cultivating sugarcane
 - How many irrigations are necessary for sugarcane
 - What is method of trash mulching and their advantages in ratoon crop.
 - How do the Leaf hopper/canefly Quality of juice effected